-If you have driven along James Ruse Drive you will have gone passed Lake Parramatta, probably without realising that there is a beautiful bush oasis just there.
-It’s the perfect place to escape city life for a while (well minus a few occasional background traffic noises).
+If you have driven along James Ruse Drive you will have gone passed Lake Parramatta, probably without realising that there’s a beautiful bush oasis right there!
+It’s the perfect place to escape city life for a while – cooling off and soaking up nature – any of year.

-You can even swim there and hire boats to explore the lake, including rowboats, pedal boats, canoes and stand up boards.
-And on rare, special occasions, after a LOT of rain, you can even be treated to a gorgeous waterfall over the dam wall (video above).
+You can also swim there and hire boats to explore the lake (including rowboats, pedal boats, canoes and stand up boards).
+And on rare, special occasions, after a LOT of rain, you may even be treated to a gorgeous waterfall over the dam wall (video above).

-On entering the reserve you will see the lake on your left and there is a cafe on your right.
-The swimming spot is to the left of the roundabout.
-And to the right at the top of the hill you will find the playground and additional (free) parking.
+On entering the reserve, you’ll see the lake on your left and there’s a cafe on your right.
+The swimming spot is a little further along, to the left of the roundabout.
+And to the right of the round about, at the top of the hill, you’ll find the playground and additional (free) parking.

 How lucky are we to have a gorgeous natural swimming spot in our backyard!

-It’s been five years since swimming re-opened at Lake Parramatta.
+It’s been over five years since swimming re-opened at Lake Parramatta.

 And it’s definitely a unique and gorgeous place to cool off.
 The water is clear and refreshing and you are surrounded by the sights and sounds of nature.

-Lifeguards are on duty 9am to 6pm every weekend from 20th October 2018 until April 2019.
-And everyday during school holidays.
-When they are not on duty, swim only in the designated swimming area (marked by buoys) and observe safe swimming practices.
-It is recommended that you DO NOT swim for 2-3 days after heavy rain.
+Lifeguards are on duty 9am to 6pm every weekend from late October until April.
+And everyday during school holidays during that period.
+You can swim when they are not on duty, but swim only in the designated swimming area (marked by buoys) and observe safe swimming practices.
+It’s recommended that you DO NOT swim for 3 days after heavy rain.

-Over the last few years, Council has carried out work after each swimming season to improve the experience for swimmers.
+Over the last few years, Council has carried out work before each swimming season to improve the experience for swimmers.
 This has included:

 - Sandstone steps and concrete landings all the way to the swimming area